corda/reissue-cordapp/README.md

 # Re-issuance flows
 ## Requesting re-issuance
-`RequestReIssuanceAndShareRequiredTransactions` flow is used to request re-issuance and share required transaction with an issuer.
+`RequestReissuanceAndShareRequiredTransactions` flow is used to request re-issuance and share required transaction with an issuer.

 Parameters:
 * `issuer: AbstractParty`
-* `stateRefsToReIssue: List<StateRef>`
+* `stateRefsToReissue: List<StateRef>`
 * `assetIssuanceCommand: CommandData` - command which is supposed to be used to issue the new asset
 * `extraAssetIssuanceSigners: List<AbstractParty>` - required issuance signers other than issuer, empty list by default
 * `requester: AbstractParty?` - needs to be provided only when requester is an account, should be null otherwise which is a default value

 ## Accept re-issuance request
-`ReIssueStates` is used to accept re-issuance request, create a locked copy of the original states, and a re-issuance lock object which enforces successful re-issuance and is used to prevent cheating.
+`ReissueStates` is used to accept re-issuance request, create a locked copy of the original states, and a re-issuance lock object which enforces successful re-issuance and is used to prevent cheating.

 Parameters:
-* `reIssuanceRequestStateAndRef: StateAndRef<ReIssuanceRequest>`
+* `reissuanceRequestStateAndRef: StateAndRef<ReissuanceRequest>`
 * `issuerIsRequiredExitCommandSigner: Boolean` - determines whether issuer signature is checked in asset state exit transaction verification (see [Requester unlocks re-issued states](#requester-unlocks-re-issued-states), true by default

 ## Reject re-issuance request
-`RejectReIssuanceRequest` is used to reject re-issuance request.
+`RejectReissuanceRequest` is used to reject re-issuance request.

 Parameters:
-* `reIssuanceRequestStateAndRef: StateAndRef<ReIssuanceRequest>`
+* `reissuanceRequestStateAndRef: StateAndRef<ReissuanceRequest>`

 ## Transform transaction into byte array
 `GenerateTransactionByteArray` is used to transform a transaction into a byte array to be able to add it to another